1. Home

 This diagram shows how we arranged the above components and what BMS architecture we shaped:

-The block diagram of our custom BMS solution
+The block diagram of our custom BMS solution.

 BMS Functionality